Top Marketing Metrics Your Agency Should Be Tracking

 You'd be forgiven if you thought that a 10% increase in visitors + a 10% increase in conversion rate + a 10% increase in revenue per customer would equate to a 30% increase in total revenue.
 But that's not actually the case.
 Because they compound upon each other, the total increase comes in at just over 33%

-The marketing metrics power triangle can be applied to marketing strategies in various ways.
+The marketing metrics power triangle can be applied to marketing efforts in various ways.

-First and foremost, marketing teams should focus on improving each individual element of the triangle–traffic, conversion rate, and value per customer.
+First and foremost, your marketing team should focus on improving each individual element of the triangle–traffic, conversion rate, and value per customer.
 There is no one-size-fits-all formula for this; it will depend on the needs and goals of each particular marketing campaign.

 Focusing On The Metrics That Move The Needle